ccwatts/JITed/README.md

 ## Running

 To run the executables, simply run the selected executable (`jit`, `compiler`, or `interpreter`) and give a `.mini` source file as the single argument.

+## Credits

+Thanks to Aaron Keen for being my advisor on this project, and Kiley Roberson for working with me on the Java-based compiler that formed the model for the example compiler.